 Somewhere in that chart above points out that the subject’s marriage is in trouble and there are people who shouldn’t be involved, involved.

-Other practical uses of Qi Men Dun Jia
+Other common uses of Qi Men Dun Jia

-I won’t go into how I do it, but I’ve been applying Qi Men Dun Jia to a lot of areas of my life now.
+I won’t go into how I do it for now, but I’ve been applying Qi Men Dun Jia to a lot of areas of my life now.

 Just to give a few examples: